fooSynaptic/exam/interviewProblem/README.md

 ---

 # From ximalaya & bixin
-- Compute the square of a real number `n`, keep 6 decimals. [ref solution](https://github.com/fooSynaptic/exam/blob/master/interviewProblem/square_n.py)
+- Compute the square root of a real number `n`, keep 6 decimals. [ref solution](https://github.com/fooSynaptic/exam/blob/master/interviewProblem/square_n.py)

 - Given three circles with the centers `o` and the radius `r`, compute their area, keep 6 decimals, the metric of `o` and `r` can be arbitrary number. [ref solution](https://github.com/fooSynaptic/exam/blob/master/interviewProblem/AreaofCricle.py)